AlphaPixel/OpenSceneGraph.py/README.md

 ;
 ```

-In the above, notice how we use `pyosgGA::detail::GUIEventHandler` (instead of
+In the above, notice how we use `pyosgGA::GUIEventHandler` (instead of
 `osgGA::GUIEventHandler`) in the template parameters; this is **REQUIRED** (a
 "trampoline") in order for virtual overrides--defined in Python--to interop with
 C++ and pybind11 correctly.
 The "shared core" mentioned above would provide both